-Airlines are constantly changing the baggage limits and fees, on the positive side, every airline publishes there baggage allowance and overage charges.
-So flyers know how much the fees are. getting into.Using your own #scuba #diving gear can make diving better as you are comfortable with your own gear and know it fits and it works properly #scubadiving #dive share with your dive buddy
+Airlines are constantly changing the baggage limits and fees, on the positive side, every airline publishes their baggage allowance and overage charges.
+So flyers know how much the fees are.

 What you bring is really up to you, here are considerations and ways to pack scuba gear.

-BCD – These take up a lot of room but is not very heavy.
-To pack it you will need to make sure all the air is out, and flattened out and lay it on the bottom of the gear bag.
+BCD – These take up a lot of room but are not very heavy.
+To pack it you will need to make sure all the air is out, and flattened out, and lay it on the bottom of the gear bag.

 Dive knife – I would not bring this onto a plane, as this will raise security concerns.
 If you do decide to bring a knife, make sure to pack it in your checked luggage.
 And have it wrapped in a towel.

 Dive Mask – When renting dive masks, the masks sometimes do not have the right fit and may not work properly.
 Masks come with their own hard protective plastic container, which you should use when packing and traveling with your scuba gear.

 Snorkel – Snorkels can be places between one fin and your BCD.

 Regulator – This can be awkward to travel with the wires and trying not to bend them.
 Make sure it is well-cushioned, either put it in a separate padded bag or wrap it in clothes.

 The dive bags are built to help you organize, protect and carry your scuba diving equipment when you are traveling.
 When choosing a dive bag it needs to be big and tough enough to hold all your gear and stand up to the abuse of saltwater.

 To help you with your next dive trip and the trip to be as smooth and enjoyable as possible.
 Here are a few travel tips.